 - If you have hepatitis, HIV, flu or Epstein-Barr virus

-- Computed tomography or high-resolution CT scans to provide detailed images of the lungs — this test helps to determine the severity and cause of IPF
+These scans provide detailed images of the lungs — this test helps to determine the severity and cause of IPF

-- Biopsy, which involves removing small tissues of the lungs and examining them under a microscope — this may be done with the aid of a device known as a bronchoscope or a special fluid to wash down the lungs and collect tissues for study (x)
+A biopsy involves removing small tissues of the lungs and examining them under a microscope with the aid of a device known as a bronchoscope or a special fluid to wash down the lungs and collect tissues for study (x)

 Idiopathic Pulmonary Fibrosis Remedies

-Although no medication can cure pulmonary fibrosis, some drugs can help patients breathe easier (x).
-Other drugs can help prevent the scar tissue inside the lungs from spreading or becoming larger.
+Although no medication can cure pulmonary fibrosis, some drugs may help you breathe easier. (x) Other drugs can help prevent the scar tissue inside the lungs from spreading or becoming more extensive.
 A doctor may recommend:

-Nintedanib and pirfenidone are drugs that are known to slow down scarring and damage to lung tissues (x).
+Nintedanib and pirfenidone slow down scarring and damage to lung tissues. (x)

-This therapy involves breathing oxygen through a mask or prongs (x).
-This treatment option helps to increase blood oxygen levels so that patients can continue with everyday activities without experiencing shortness of breath.
+Oxygen therapy involves breathing oxygen through a mask or prongs. (x) This treatment option helps increase blood oxygen levels so that patients can continue with everyday activities without experiencing shortness of breath.
 The intensity or frequency of oxygen therapy depends on the severity of your condition.
 Some people require oxygen 24/7, while others need it only when they sleep or exercise.

 Doctors recommend this treatment option to people whose condition is severe, with no signs of improvement.
-A lung transplant is a major surgery that can help patients to live longer (x).
+A lung transplant is a major surgery that can help you live longer. (x)

-If a patient fits the criteria for a lung transplant, they are put on a waiting list for a lung from a donor.
-Once the patient gets a lung from a donor, doctors will prepare them for lung transplant surgery, before doing the procedure.
-After the transplant, the patient may have to stay in the hospital for about a month or longer.
-To prevent the body from rejecting the new organ, the patient may have to take medication for the rest of his/her life.
-In addition, the patient will have several tests to see if the new lung is working correctly (x).
+If you fit the criteria for a lung transplant, you go on a waiting list for a lung from a donor.
+Once you get a lung from a donor, doctors will prepare you for lung transplant surgery before doing the procedure.
+After the transplant, you may have to stay in the hospital for about a month or longer.
+To prevent your body from rejecting the new organ, you may have to take medication for the rest of your life.
+In addition, you will have several tests to see if the new lung works correctly. (x)

 Supplements for Minimizing Idiopathic Pulmonary Fibrosis Symptoms

-The DIM supplement is made from a naturally occurring substance and is believed to support immune health and metabolism.
+Made from a naturally occurring substance, the DIM supplement supports your immune health and metabolism.
 As a supplement, we recommend taking 100-200 milligrams no more than twice per day.
 Be sure to use a milligram scale to ensure accurate measurement.
 Speak with a doctor for supplementation instructions if you have liver or kidney diseases, cancer, and food allergies.